TattsGroup/TentaclePing/README.md

 Usage:

     TentaclePong 10945              		# On server 1, listen on a port TentaclePing YourServer 10945   		# Server 2 will ping server 1
+    TentaclePing YourServer 10945 100		# Server 2 will send 100Mb of data using default chunk size (2Mb) to server 1
+    TentaclePing YourServer 10945 100 10  	# Server 2 will send 100Mb of data using a chunk size of 10Mb to server 1

 If TentaclePing reports problems when pointed at a listening Tentacle/Octopus server, but there are no problems with TentaclePong, then the issue is most likely a bug or resource utilization problem on the Tentacle/Octopus server (e.g., high CPU usage, limited memory, etc.).